satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 _CoderSoft_ is a market leader in AI and Text Editors development.
 They created an offensively smart IDE that needs a programmer only to type in settings and then it starts to work on it's own.

-This was a very successful year for _CoderSoft_ and they hired a bunch of new developers.
+This was a successful year for _CoderSoft_ and they hired a bunch of new developers.

 Leo is an AI specialist.
-He's very proud to join _CoderSoft_ and he's eager to start working and providing value to the company.
+He's proud to join _CoderSoft_ and he's eager to start working and providing value to the company.

 His first day he opens the documentation and starts wandering around, trying to understand how to build the project locally.

-The documentation is very messy, by the most part it describes project structure.
+The documentation is messy, by the most part it describes project structure.
 Some parts contain instructions for troubleshooting if the project crashed.
 And no description on how to build the project whatsoever.

 Leo starts to investigate.
 OK, there seem to be some dependencies, let's install them first.
 Oh, those turned out to be written in _CoderSoft_.
 Let's ask some other developer how to install them.